Flash in other media: Proposed Flash and Justice League films

-DC Extended Universe (2016–present)
+DC Extended Universe (2016–2023)

 In late February 2010, it was reported that the leading contender to helm The Flash was Greg Berlanti (who subsequently went on to introduce The Flash TV show).
 Warner Bros.
 Chairman and CEO Barry Meyer said they are getting close to giving the go-ahead for a movie.
 On June 9, 2010, Green Lantern writers Berlanti, Michael Green and Marc Guggenheim were hired to pen a treatment of the film.
 The Flash script would've been based on the recent run by DC's Chief Creative Officer Geoff Johns.
 Mazeau told Blastr.com that the studio are still actively developing the big screen take on the DC Comics' character and that the project is not dead yet.
 On July 20, 2013, The Hollywood Reporter has reported that the film was rumored to be released in 2016 but it has not been announced.
 In October 2014, Warner Bros. announced The Flash would be released in 2018 as the sixth installment of the DC Extended Universe.
 Ezra Miller was cast to play the title role of Barry Allen.
-However, the Flash project had been renamed 'Flashpoint' and has tentatively been moved to an unspecified 2020 release date but possibly even later making it, at a minimum, the eleventh installment of the DC Extended Universe instead of the sixth.
+However, the Flash project had been renamed 'Flashpoint' and was tentatively moved to a 2020 release date.
+The film was eventually released in 2023.
 Miller made a cameo appearance in the Arrowverse's "Crisis on Infinite Earths: Part Four".